fastforwardlabs/mdffreport12/src/02-background.md

 #### Threshold selection

 The process of selecting a good threshold value can be challenging.
-In a semi-supervised setting (the approaches covered above), we have access to a pool of labeled data.
+In a semi-supervised setting (the approaches covered above), one has access to a pool of labeled data.
 Using these labels (and some domain expertise), we can determine a suitable threshold.
 Specifically, we can explore the range of anomaly scores for each data point in the validation set and select a threshold